dereuromark/cakephp-sandbox/README.md

 This branch is for **CakePHP 4.x**.
 For deprecated 3.x/2.x ones, please use the corresponding branch.

 * Check it out live: https://sandbox.dereuromark.de
-* Author: Mark Scherer aka dereuromark
+* Author: Mark Scherer a.k.a dereuromark

 ### Key Features
 - Plugin showcases
-- Whoops as error renderer for development (debug true)
+- Custom exception handling with a special treatment for 404s.
 - Logging to a paginated and searchable DB solution instead of plain files

 ### Where to find the code